niallpaterson/flip-function/README.md

 ### Return

-A variant of the argument function with the specified parameters reversed.
+The argument function with some parameters reversed.

 ## Examples